austinbhan/supabaseV2Playground/README.md

 9e: Personal page includes template that will be looped in PersonalList
 9f: Data from getPersonalBooks will be pushed into the loop

+LIST OF FEATURES TO STILL ADD
+a: Edit and delete options for personal list
+b: Edit and delete options should be removed from all list

 LIST OF BUGS
 1: Create User should redirect to list page